-Researchers acquired this multibeam data at Viosca Knoll 826 during the Lophelia II 2008 cruise.
+Multibeam data at Viosca Knoll 826 acquired during the Lophelia II cruise.
 Click image for larger view and image credit.

-Multibeam bathymetry (water depth) data for the Gulf of Mexico.
+Multibeam bathymetry data for the Gulf of Mexico.
 Click image for larger view and image credit.

-Multibeam bathymetry allows scientists to create terrain models for large areas of the sea floor.
+Multibeam bathymetry allows terrain models to be created for large areas of the sea floor.
 Click image for larger view and image credit.

 Mapping the Ocean Floor with Multibeam Bathymetry